||Events and Activities

 - Since 2011, the Didsbury Museum has hosted activities during the Mountain View Arts Festival in September.
 Since 2014, we have hosted "Scarecrows on Parade", a contest where families, businesses, and local municipal governments create their own scarecrow hoping for a chance to receive a People's Choice Award in their category.
 Definitely a highlight at the Arts Festival!

-- We usually have a booth at the Didsbury & District Chamber of Commerce's Annual Art, Travel, and Trade Expo each April.
-This is a great opportunity for us to visit with folks and share what's going on at the Museum.
+- We always look forward to showcasing our museum at events around town - great opportunities for us to visit with folks and share what's going on at the Museum.

-- A fun evening for us is participating in Showcase Didsbury each September.
+- Fun evenings for us is participating in the Community Registration Night in the spring, and Showcase Didsbury each September.
 Another booth, and another opportunity to bring awareness to the community.

 - In honour of the veterans who served our country, the Historical Society participates in several activities, including: